SummaryRead the full fact sheet

-If you spend your time hunched over a computer screen, this can lead to pain and stiffness in your neck and shoulders.
+If you spend your time hunched over a computer keyboard, this can lead to pain and stiffness in your neck and shoulders.

 How sedentary are we?

-Physical inactivity contributes to over three million preventable deaths worldwide each year (that’s 6 per cent of all deaths).
+Physical inactivity contributes to over three million preventable deaths worldwide each year (that’s six per cent of all deaths).
 It is the fourth leading cause of death due to non-communicable diseases.

-It is also the cause of 21–25 per cent of breast and colon cancers, 27 per cent of diabetes cases, and around 30 per cent of ischaemic heart disease.
+It’s also the cause of 21–25 per cent of and colon cancers, 27 per cent of diabetes cases, and around 30 per cent of ischaemic heart disease.
 In fact, physical inactivity is the second highest cause of cancer in Australia, behind tobacco smoking.

 The Australian Health Survey 2011–12 results show:

 - 60 per cent of Australian adults do less than the recommended 30 minutes of moderate intensity physical activity each day.